-Expense reimbursement: Reimbursement of expenses related to Chimera incurred by our annual base management fee and (b) the average annual incentive compensation earned by our Manager during the prior 24-month period prior to such termination, calculated as of the end of the most recently completed fiscal quarter.
+Expense reimbursement: Reimbursement of expenses related to Chimera incurred by our our Manager's employees.

+Manager, including legal, accounting, due diligence and other services, but excluding the salaries and other compensation of annual base management fee and (b) the average annual incentive compensation earned by our Manager during the prior 24-month period prior to such termination, calculated as of the end of the most recently completed fiscal quarter.